British logistics in the Normandy campaign: Provost

 Six POW camps were placed at the disposal of 21st Army Group.
 Each was staffed to cater for 200 officers and 2,000 other ranks.
 The first of these arrived on 7 June, and was employed as a collection and transit centre.
 The next arrived on 11 June, and established a POW camp near Arromanches.
 Camps had been established in the UK for up to 25,000 prisoners but only 12,153 were captured by 26 July.
 Most were German but there were also Russians, Poles and other nationalities.
 Most were taken to the UK, but some were retained for labour duties.
 POW escorts were provided by the War Office and were based at Southampton.
 They crossed to Normandy on LSTs, collected the prisoners and took them back to the UK.
 This procedure did not work as well as planned, because the prisoners were not always ready to move when required, and the LSTs were unable to wait for them.

 The first CMP units to arrive landed on D-Day.
 These were three divisional provost companies, six beach provost companies, and two corps provost companies, which were used for traffic control.
 During the build-up phase, an additional company arrived with each division; four provost companies, four traffic control (TC) companies, and a vulnerable points (VP) company for each army and seven provost, seven TC and three VP companies for the Line of Communications Area.
 The VP companies were used to guard POWs.
 Delays in getting provost units ashore allowed traffic congestion to occur on the first two days, but the Line of Communications Area was established faster than planned when traffic congestion became a problem.
 One check point saw 18,836 vehicles pass it in a day, roughly one every four seconds.
-Despite all efforts, key towns like Courseulles and Bayeuex soon became bottlenecks.
+Despite all efforts, key towns like Courseulles and Bayeux soon became bottlenecks.
 Bypasses were built, and strict movement control was instituted.
 Under this regime, operational vehicles operated at night when the volume of administrative traffic was lighter.
 Five movement control groups, Nos 6, 17, 18, 19 and 20, were assigned to 21st Army Group.
 They did not operate as units, but were dispersed among the different headquarters.